n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 # Hosting n8n on Google Cloud

-This hosting guide shows you how to self-host n8n on Google Cloud.
-It uses n8n and Caddy as a reverse proxy using Docker Compose to create the necessary resources.
+This hosting guide shows you how to self-host n8n on Google Cloud (GCP).
+It uses n8n and Caddy as a reverse proxy using Kubernetes to create the necessary resources.

+## Prerequisites

 ## Hosting options

-Google Cloud offers several ways suitable for hosting n8n, including Cloud Run (optimized for running containers), Compute Engine (VMs), and Kubernetes (containers running with Kubernetes).
+Google Cloud offers several ways suitable for hosting n8n, including Cloud Run (optimized for running containers), Compute Engine (VMs), and Kubernetes Engine (containers running with Kubernetes).

-This guide uses compute engine as it allows for persistent data by default, however, other options could also work for self-hosting n8n.

-You can use one of the marketplace Docker images, or install Docker and Docker Compose yourself.
-If you would rather create an instance using the gcloud command line tool, find more details in the [Google Cloud Platform documentation](https://cloud.google.com/sdk/gcloud/reference/compute/instances/create).
+This guide uses the Google Kubernetes Engine (GKE) as the hosting option.
+Using Kubernetes requires some additional complexity and configuration, but is the best method for scaling n8n as demand changes.

+The steps in this guide use the Google Cloud UI, but you can also use the [gcloud command line tool](https://cloud.google.com/sdk/gcloud/) instead.

+## Create project

+GCP encourages you to create projects to logically organize resources and configuration.
+Create a new project for your n8n deployment by clicking the project dropdown menu and then the _NEW PROJECT_ button.
+Then select the newly created project and as you follow other steps in this guide, make sure you have the correct project selected.

+## Enable the Kubernetes Engine API

+GKE isn't enabled by default, search for "Kubernetes" in the top search bar and select "Kubernetes Engine" from the results.

+Enable the Kubernetes Engine API by clicking the __Enable__ button.

+## Create a cluster

+From the GKE service page, click the **Clusters** menu item and then the **CREATE** button.

 ## Login to instance

-The remainder of the steps in this guide require you to login to the instance, GCP offers a variety of ways to do this, and you can find connection commands from the _SSH_ dropdown of the instance details page.
+The remainder of the steps in this guide require you to login to the instance via an SSH connection.
+You can find the connection details for a cluster instance by opening its details page and then the **CONNECT** button.
+The resulting code snippet shows a connection string that needs you to have [the gcloud command line tool installed](https://cloud.google.com/sdk/gcloud/).
+Paste and run that code snippet into a terminal to change your local Kubernetes settings to use the new gcloud cluster.

-## Prerequisites

 ### Create folders